 The job the marketer is create revenue, and in order to get there they must succeed at each of the four stages of the buyer journey.

 In this post, we explain how marketers can fully succeed at converting prospects at every stage of the buyer journey.

-Definition: The buyer journey is defined as the thinking and actions taken by customers as they discover a problem/need and take the steps to solve their problem through a purchase.
+Definition: The buyers journey is defined as the thinking and actions taken by customers as they discover a problem/need and take the steps to solve their problem through a purchase.

 Buyer Journey Stage 1: Developing Problem Awareness